montysecurity/linper/README.md

 ## files

+- powershell/ - placeholder for the eventual winper
+- CONTRIBUTE.md - notes on contributing to this project
 - README.md - or not
 - TODO.md - planned fixes & enhancements
 - linper.sh - execute me
-- powershell/ - placeholder for the eventual winper

 ## features